evancz/guide.elm-lang.org/architecture/components/nesting.md

 The basic pattern here is:

-  1. Create a **strong contract** that follows The Elm Architecture.
+  1. Create a **strong contract** that follows The Elm Architecture to wrap up a &ldquo;component*rdquo;.
-  2. Build everything you need using that contract.
+  2. Build everything you need in terms of other people&rsquo;s work.
+You need a model, use theirs.
+You need to update that model, use their `update` function.
+Need a view?
+Use theirs.

 > **Exercises:**